atlasrfid/jovix-api/README.md

-## Getting started information coming soon...

 Already an expert, or just ready to jump into the details?
+This link's for you...
 ### [Jovix REST API Reference](public/index.html)

 ## Getting started using the Jovix REST API